torvalds/linux/Documentation/admin-guide/LSM/index.rst

 ===========================
-Linux Security Module Usage
+GNU/Linux Security Module Usage
 ===========================

-The Linux Security Module (LSM) framework provides a mechanism for various security checks to be hooked by new kernel extensions.
+The GNU/Linux Security Module (LSM) framework provides a mechanism for various security checks to be hooked by new kernel extensions.
 The name "module" is a bit of a misnomer since these extensions are not actually loadable kernel modules.
 Instead, they are selectable at build-time via